 If you somehow have money left over after your Disney trip, kudos to you!
 You have better self control than I do.
 I love Disney merchandise and always have to get myself some sort of souvenir (or a few) on each trip.
 New ears, a spirit jersey (or two), a new magic band.
 These are the things that I fell for while in Disneyland and Walt Disney World this year.
 We won’t even mention all the things I bought from Disney small shops that I discovered through the Disney Instagram community.
 So if you’ve got some extra cash or you’ve been saving some money to treat yourself, buying some Disney merch will definitely lift your spirits!
 Whether you shop straight from Disney or from one of the endless small shops that have amazing Disney merchandise, you’re sure to find something you love!

 Hi!
 I’m Erin and I’ve been a Disney addict pretty much since I was a baby.
-23 years later and I’ve just recently taken on a nannying job in FL so I can put the WDW annual pass I bought to good use on the weekends!
-You can find me on Instagram @disneyrebelprincess and if you’d like to purchase something amazing in The Mouselets shop to help with your Disney blues, you can use the code ERIN10 to save some money!Did you know?
+24 years later and I’m nannying in Florida and going into my second year as an WDW annual passholder!
+You can find me on Instagram @disneyrebelprincess.Did you know?
 The Mouselets are on Etsy!
 Check out our shop for mini AP and DCP pins, ride-inspired magnets, Disney jewelry, Citizens of Hollywood pins, castle wallets, and more!